 Federal Gun Crimes

-Random shootings and the fear of domestic terrorist attacks has placed guns and gun crimes at the center of the nation’s attention.
-As a result, federal prosecutors have increased the intensity of investigations involving illegal purchase, transport and possession of firearms.
+Random shootings and the fear of domestic terrorist attacks have placed guns and gun crimes at the center of the nation’s attention.
+As a result, federal prosecutors have increased the intensity of investigations involving illegal purchase, transport,t and possession of firearms.
 Being charged with a federal gun crime is a serious offense.
-A Defendant may be charged with a federal gun crime in conjunction with other offenses, such as federal or state drug crimes.
+A Defendant may be accused of a federal gun crime in conjunction with other violations, such as federal or state drug crimes.

 Types of Federal Gun Crimes

-• Use of a firearm in the commission of a crime;
+- Use of a gun in the commission of a crime;

-• Possession of firearm after being dishonorably discharged from military;
+- Possession of a firearm after being dishonorably discharged from the military;

-• Any weapon that lacks a serial number or altered serial number
+- Any weapon that lacks a serial number or has an altered serial number

 Consequences of a Federal Gun Crime Conviction